CLEARANCE TESTS AND MICTURITION

-MICTURITION
+PART 1: MICTURITION

-Micturition is the process of emptying the urinary bladder.
 When 300-400 ml of urine has been collected in the urinary bladder, the afferent autonomic nerve fibres in the bladder wall which are sensitive to stretch are stimulated.
+This triggers the micturition reflex.

-In infants, fullness of the bladder initiates a spinal reflex action to cause micturition.
+In infants, the fullness of the bladder initiates a spinal reflex action to cause micturition.
 The reflex pathway involves:

-- Stretch-sensitive nerve endings in the bladder wall send nerve impulses to the spinal cord
+- Stretch-sensitive nerve endings in the bladder wall send nerve impulses to the spinal cord.

-- Autonomic efferent fibres carry impulses back to the bladder
+- Autonomic efferent fibres carry impulses back to the bladder.

-- Detrusor muscles contract (squeeze the bladder)
+- The detrusor muscles contract (squeeze the bladder).

-- Urine is expelled through the external urethral orifice
+- Urine is expelled through the external urethral orifice.

 Note: In infants, conscious effort cannot override this reflex action.
+This is why infants are unable to control their bladder voluntarily.

 In adults, the reflex contraction of the bladder wall and relaxation of the internal sphincter can be inhibited consciously for a limited time period.
 The cerebral cortex exerts voluntary control over micturition.

-Process of Voluntary Micturition
+Process of Voluntary Micturition:

-- Contraction of detrusor muscles (reflex)
+- Contraction of the detrusor muscles (reflex).

-- Urine is expelled
+- Urine is expelled.

 Valsalva’s Manoeuvre